What are the basic DO’s and DONT’s you should consider before a DIY Ikea assemblage?

 An Ikea assembly done with impact drivers by anybody inexperienced will often destroy your furniture before it’s even close to complete.
 One caveat on the impact driver and that’s it.
 I find it indispensable compared to furniture assembly, done by a pro.
 It’s just way faster and it conserves battery power.
-Just be very honest about your assembler skill level and you will avoid the hassle and nerves mistakes come with.
+Just be very honest about your assembler skill level and you will avoid the hassle and nervous mistakes that come with it.

 6. DO: Glue or Not Do Glue Units

 Glue might cause literally the destruction of some parts if disassembled.
 To damage a piece of furniture while assembling is quite common.
-If glued, you will not be able to replace that one damaged piece cheaply, you would likely have to buy the whole piece again.
+If glued, you cannot replace that one damaged piece cheaply, you would likely have to buy the entire piece again.